Astro v5.0-beta

 can no longer be used on the client

-Section titled Changed: astro:content can no longer be used on the clientIn Astro 4.x, it was possible to access the astro:client
+Section titled Changed: astro:content can no longer be used on the clientIn Astro 4.x, it was possible to access the astro:content

 module on the client.